 - Acute, meaning it lasts for less than three weeks.

-- Subacute, if it lasts for three to eight weeks.
+- Subacute, meaning it lasts for three to eight weeks.

 - Chronic, meaning it lasts for longer than eight weeks.